CP1404/Practicals/prac_02/README.md

 main()
 ```

+## Refactoring

+We are going to change some of our earlier programs using **refactoring**.

+If you need help with any of these, first ask a classmate - to get used
+to helping each other - then talk to your tutor.

 ### Password Check with Functions

-At the start you wrote `password_check.py` - a program that asks the user for
+File: `password_stars.py`

-a password and prints asterisks based on its length.
-Copy this from Sandbox into
+Copy `password_stars.py` that you wrote earlier from Sandbox into
-your `prac_03` folder and commit (with a message like "Add password check
+your `prac_02` folder and commit (with a message like "Add password check program").
-program").
 Now let's modify this program.

 1. Move all the code inside a `main()` function and call `main()` at the
    bottom.
 Run it to make sure it works.
    **Note:** if you don't have a main function, the refactoring below will
    use global variables.
-So, it's an important first step to use main before
+So, it's an important first step to use `main` before
    adding other functions.

 2. **Refactor** the part that gets the password into a separate function...
-   You can either do this manually, or by using PyCharm's refactoring tool.
+   You could do this manually, but let's use PyCharm's refactoring tool:
-   If you want to use the tool, select the lines that
+   Select the lines that
    get and check the name (it should be 3-4 lines) then right-click
-   (or use the main menu) and choose **Refactor > Extract > Method...**
+   and choose **Refactor > Extract Method...**
-   Change the name to `get_password` and press OK.
+   Set the name to `get_password` and press OK.
    PyCharm should create the function and replace the old code with a
-   call to it like `password = get_password()`
+   call like `password = get_password()`
-   (Note that the details depend on how you wrote the code to start with.)
+   If it didn't work properly, your starting code may not have been correct.

 3. Now refactor the part that prints the asterisks into a function that
    takes 1 parameter: the password.
-(PyCharm will see that password needs
+PyCharm will see that password needs
-   to be an input parameter and create the function accordingly.)
+   to be an input parameter and create the function accordingly.
-   Note that this will be a super simple function, but that's fine.
+   This will be a very simple function, but that's fine.

-4. Finished?
-Then commit - with a meaningful message in the imperative voice.
+4. Commit with a meaningful message in the imperative voice.
    This could be something like "Refactor password check program to use functions"

 If you have not done so already, please *upgrade* your GitHub account to a free